TR-369 USP

 USP is a modern CPE operations path

 TR-369 USP gives broadband operators a modern way to work with compatible CPE agents.
 For ISPAgents, the opportunity is not only protocol support.
-The value is connecting USP actions and telemetry to billing, support, field service, inventory, access control, and AI-assisted operations.
+The value is connecting USP actions and telemetry to billing, support, field service, inventory, access control, and operator-reviewed AI assistance.

-ISPAgents should support USP beside TR-069 because real ISP networks will run mixed fleets for years.
+ISPAgents should keep USP separate from TR-069/CWMP while supporting coexistence because real ISP networks will run mixed fleets for years.

 USP workflows for broadband teams